 Giving notice of marriage or civil partnership COVID-19

-In accordance with national lockdown rules civil registration offices will continue to provide the majority of public services and notice appointments are permitted.
+In line with the Government’s roadmap to easing lockdown rules civil registration offices will continue to provide the majority of public services and notice appointments are permitted.

 If you are getting married in a Church of England you may need to give notice of marriage at a Register Office.
 You should consult the Church Minister.

 You both must give notice in person - no one else can do it on your behalf.

 You must have lived in the district where you are giving notice for a minimum of 9 clear days immediately prior to giving notice.
 (If you are marrying a foreign national outside England and Wales, requirements may vary).

 Your notice is publicly displayed for 28 days, after which the authority for your marriage or civil partnership may be granted.
 Each notice is valid for 1 year, but if you decide to change venue, new notices must be given.
 (If you are marrying abroad, these conditions may vary).

 If you intend to marry or form a civil partnership in a different area, you should also contact the local register office for that area before you give notice, to ensure that officials will be available on the day.

 Before you give notice, you should make sure that you are able to satisfy the laws concerning residency and immigration control.